isaacromerop/shopping-cart/readme.md

 ### Instalación 🔧

-_Follow next steps to test the proyect in your local environment._
+_Follow next steps to test the project in your local environment._

 _Clone Repo_